-I asked David to look through my tickler list of topic ideas for this 31 Days of Learning Differently series and tell me what he thought I was missing.
+I asked David to look through my tickler list of topic ideas and tell me what he thought I was missing.
 He immediately suggested writing about the red zone.
 This was a really important topic for us as the parents of a spirited child and I’m glad he suggested it.

 The idea of the red zone comes from Mary Sheedy Kurcinka’s Raising Your Spirited Child: A Guide for Parents Whose Child Is More Intense, Sensitive, Perceptive, Persistent, and Energetic.
 It is basically a term for when a child is overwhelmed by out-of-control emotions.
 How the child acts while in the red zone varies from child to child.
 It could be a tantrum, sobbing, etc. However it manifests itself, it is a time of intense, overwhelming emotions.

 For spirited kids who are more, the red zone is a big deal.